-Azure Reservations help you save money by committing to one-year or three-years plans for virtual machines, Azure Blob storage or Azure Data Lake Storage Gen2, SQL Database compute capacity, Azure Disk Storage, Azure Cosmos DB throughput, or other Azure resources.
+Azure Reservations help you save money by committing to one-year or three-year plans for multiple products.
 Committing allows you to get a discount on the resources you use.
 Reservations can significantly reduce your resource costs up to 72% on pay-as-you-go prices.
 Reservations provide a billing discount and don't affect the runtime state of your resources.
 After you purchase a reservation, the discount automatically applies to matching resources.

 You can pay for a reservation up front or monthly.
 The total cost of up-front and monthly reservations is the same and you don't pay any extra fees when you choose to pay monthly.
 Monthly payment is available for Azure reservations, not third-party products.

 You can buy a reservation in the Azure portal.

 Why buy a reservation?

 If you have consistent resource usage that supports reservations, buying a reservation gives you the option to reduce your costs.
 For example, when you continuously run instances of a service without a reservation, you're charged at pay-as-you-go rates.
 When you buy a reservation, you immediately get the reservation discount.
 The resources are no longer charged at the pay-as-you-go rates.

 After purchase, the reservation discount automatically applies to the resource usage that matches the attributes you select when you buy the reservation.
 Attributes include the SKU, regions (where applicable), and scope.
 Reservation scope selects where the reservation savings apply.

 For more information about how discount is applied, see Reserved instance discount application.

 For more information about how reservation scope works, see Scope reservations.